About Vaccinations

 Information about the various vaccines, effects and side effects.

-Travel vaccines and other vaccines
+Travel vaccines, influenza vaccines and other vaccines

 The vaccine against pandemic flu will be recorded if you received it during or after 2009.